With every new year comes great potential.

 While we’re hard at work here at the store, you can be busy preparing your garden for an exciting growing season!
 Here are some tasks that you can work on now to get ready for spring.

 Think back to 2018.
 What worked well in your garden?
 What needs improvement for this year?
 Begin thinking about potential solutions now so that you’re ready when spring arrives.

 If you haven’t already, recycle your Christmas tree.
 Do you have access to a shredder?
 Turn it into mulch and compost for your garden beds.

 You can also turn it into a bird feeder!
 Dip pinecones in peanut butter and string them around the tree.
 Hang up old fruit that’s been cut in half.
 Mix bird seed and suet, fill a cookie cutter and freeze the shapes after you push out the shapes.
 (Find a recipe here from the National Audubon Society.)
 Then, hang them on the tree.

-If you bought one of our live Christmas trees, it’s time to get it in the ground.
+If you bought one of our live ball-and-burlap trees to use as your Christmas tree this year, it’s time to get it in the ground.
 Give our Trees & Shrubs team a call if you have questions about what to do.

 We’ll be getting seeds in stock around the first full week of January – give us a call around then to confirm when they’ll be available!